 Cat language goes beyond the vocalizations that typically include hisses, growls, chattering, and meows.
 Nonverbal language such as tail talk offers many advantages over vocalizations.
 For example, sounds give away a cat’s location while posturing can’t be overheard.
 To many owners' surprise, feline communication is done in large part through a cat's ears, providing tons of useful information regarding a cat's mood or next course of action.

 Various Types of Nonverbal Language in Cats

 Luckily, owners can read a cat’s mood in additional forms of body language, such as by the simple way his or her cat holds their ears.
 Below are four different ways that cats express their feelings through their ears, from emotions like curiosity and uneasiness to agitation and fear.

 Forward-facing ears express interest.
 This also serves to point the funnel-shaped pinna (external ear flap) toward interesting sounds, to gather as much information about the situation as possible.
 Owners may notice that even during cat naps, their kitty points those ears toward even the most subtle noises.

 As a cat feels threatened or uneasy, ears turn toward the side.
 They look a bit like airplane wings jutting from each side of kitty’s head.
 This may help buffer any upsetting sounds.
 Sideways-facing ears also are more protected.
 Consider “airplane ears” to be an early warning to back off and stop whatever has prompted the cat to feel threatened.

-Flickering ears indicate rising agitation.
+Flickering ears may indicate rising agitation.
 The sideways-facing ears flutter or vibrate very quickly, in reaction to high arousal.
+If this persists it could also be a sign of a health problem.
 If the dog, person, other cat causing the arousal does not go away, the cat may progress to threat or attack.

 Angry or Scared

-Fearful or angry cats flatten ears tight to the head.
+Fearful or angry cats flatten ears tight to the head or position them backward.
 This keeps the ears out of the range of claws and teeth, in preparation for either fight or flight.
 Cats with slicked-back ears may attack if their assailant ignores the warning.